ElliotGardner/sell_out_project/README.md

   * Data Formatting: I have labeled data that is appropriate for building a classification model

 * Sell-Out Prediction: Building a model for predicting whether an event will sell-out prior to the start date
-  * Logistic Model: I have a basic logistic model for classifying events as selling out or not
+  * Logistic Model: I have a tuned logistic model for classifying events as selling out or not
-  * Neural Network: I have a neural network for classifying events
+  * Neural Network: I have a tuned neural network for classifying events
-  * Boosted Tree: I have a boosted tree for classifying events
+  * Boosted Tree: I have a tuned boosted tree for classifying events
-  * Random Forest: I have a random forest for classifying events
+  * Random Forest: I have a tuned random forest for classifying events
   * Model Selection: I have a model which performs best according to ML metrics and for latency considerations

 ### User Interaction